tamasstephen/cvpeers/README.md

 # CV Generator

-A modern web application for creating and managing professional CVs/resumes built with Angular.
+A lightweight web application for creating CVs/resumes built with Angular.
 This tool helps users create, edit, and export professional-looking CVs with ease.

 ## Features